 This is a predominantly low density residential precinct.
-It contains a mix of mainly one and wo storey dwelling houses along Wallaroy Road, the eastern part of Attunga Street, Milton Avenue and the western side of Manning Road and Linden Avenue
+It contains a mix of mainly one and two storey dwelling houses along Wallaroy Road, the eastern part of Attunga Street, Milton Avenue and the western side of Manning Road.
+There are some two storey houses with garaging underneath in Manning Road and Linden Avenue, establishing a three storey presentation to the street.

-Residential flat buildings are located in the northern part of the precinct towards New South Head Road, and in the western and southern parts of the precinct towards addecliff Road and Bondi Junction.
+Residential flat buildings are located in the northern part of the precinct towards New South Head Road, and in the western and southern parts of the precinct towards Edgecliff Road and Bondi Junction.

-Development is to establish a transition from the largestibdivisions and residential flat buildings at New South Head Road and Edgecliff Road to the Welling houses situated on the slopes.
+Development is to establish a transition from the large subdivisions and residential flat buildings at New South Head Road and Edgecliff Road to the dwelling houses situated on the slopes.